nsongst/senior-dog-health-care/pages/behaviors.md

   - During a seizure, a dog may lose consciousness and appear unresponsive to their surroundings.

-🔵 **Muscle Rigidity (Tonic Phase)**

-  - The muscles may stiffen, causing the dog to fall over or become rigid.
-This phase is usually brief.

-🔵 **Convulsions (Clonic Phase)**

-  - This phase involves rhythmic jerking movements of the limbs or the entire body.
-The dog may paddle their legs or exhibit twitching.

 🔵 **Salivation and Drooling**

  - Excessive salivation or drooling is common during and after a seizure.